Center for Indoor Air Research: Funding of scientific research

 Beginning in 1988, Philip Morris funded a study investigating the air quality in the cabin of Scandinavian Airlines planes.
 Philip Morris then hired the Netherlands Organization for Applied Scientific Research (TNO) to collect data for the study, though the industry, through CIAR, still controlled the study's conclusions and the way its results were presented.
 Accordingly, CIAR subsequently asked TNO to remove 21 pages of analysis from the report, and TNO complied.
 In 1992, a CIAR-funded study conducted by Healthy Buildings International was published in Environment International.
 A Congressional inquiry subsequently found that 25% of the data may have been falsified, although the study's author has disputed this conclusion.
-Also in 1992, the CIAR awarded $72,760 to Antonio H. Miguel, Jari Cardoso, and Aquino Neto to study indoor air quality in offices and restaurants in the Brazilian cities of Sao Paulo and Rio de Janeiro.
-The CIAR also awarded Miguel additional funding in 1998 for another indoor air quality study, this time measuring air quality in Santiago, Chile, and Sao Paulo, Brazil.
+Also in 1992, the CIAR awarded $72,760 to Antonio H. Miguel, Jari Cardoso, and Aquino Neto to study indoor air quality in offices and restaurants in the Brazilian cities of São Paulo and Rio de Janeiro.
+The CIAR also awarded Miguel additional funding in 1998 for another indoor air quality study, this time measuring air quality in Santiago, Chile, and São Paulo, Brazil.
 This study was based on the hypothesis that although both outdoor air and ETS could increase aerosol concentrations indoors, outdoor air was responsible for a significantly larger proportion of indoor aerosol concentrations than ETS was.
 The CIAR also funded research by Arthur Penn, of New York University, into the effects of exposure to tobacco smoke in chickens from 1990 to 1994.
 After some of his studies found that this exposure caused increased plaque buildup in the chickens' arteries, the CIAR refused to fund any more of his work.
 Another study funded by the CIAR was authored by Johns Hopkins researcher Genevieve Matanoski in 1995, and claimed that some cases of lung cancer previously attributed to passive smoking might actually be caused by other factors, such as diet.
-Another was the "16 cities study", authored by Roger Jenkins and published in 1996, examining levels of second-hand smoke measured by subjects in sixteen different cities at work and at home.
+Another was the "16 cities study", authored by Roger Jenkins and published in 1996, examining levels of second-hand smoke measured by subjects in sixteen cities at work and at home.
 The study concluded that homes were a greater source of exposure to second-hand smoke than workplaces, which led the tobacco industry to use its conclusions to argue that workplace smoking restrictions were unnecessary.
 This study has been criticized for suffering from "serious biases" that led to low values of exposure being reported.